-Oh I have searched through books and printed page
+But, I have searched through tome and printed page

-While words fell like rain from printed page in candlelight,
+While words fell like curtains from the page in candlelight,

-And I have tried to catch the rainbow;
+And I have tried to catch the rainbow in my hand;

 (A dove flew past my window in the morning.

-And tho’ I felt the sun that warmed the boughs of yellow roses,
+And tho’ I felt the sun warm roses yellow on the bough